blacksmithgu/obsidian-dataview/README.md

 You can query from either `#tags`, or from `"folder"`.
 You can freely combine these filters into more complicated boolean expressions using `and` and `or`; if precedence is importance, use parenthesis.

 Fields can be any YAML front-matter field (currently, strings and numbers are supported, with support for ratings, links, dates, durations, and intervals forthcoming), any custom defined field (using the `field as field2` syntax) or the special fields `filename` or `filepath`.
-They can also be functions of other fields - for example, `rating + offset`, is a valid field.
+You can obtain fields inside of YAML objects using the `.` operator - i.e., `Dates.Birthday` for example.
+Fields can also be functions of other fields - for example, `rating + offset`, is a valid field.

 ## Roadmap